-REPLACEMENT 'CEC' CHASSIS PRODUCT DESCRIPTION:
+REPLACEMENT 'EK' CHASSIS PRODUCT DESCRIPTION:

-Note: This instruction provides installation, operating, and maintenance instructions for the 'CEC' cooling chassis.
-Refer to separate instructions for optional room cabinet, control section, and heat section installation.
-These optional assemblies should be installed first before proceeding with the chassis installation.
+Note: This instruction provides installation, operating, and maintenance instructions for the 'EK' cooling chassis.

-These instructions apply to a new Adirondack-Aire chassis designed to replace an existing Singer/McQuay C/EC Packaged Terminal Air Conditioner, (PTAC).
-The chassis is a part of a complete system, which consists of the chassis, wall sleeve, outdoor louver, room cabinet, evaporator blower assembly, control box, electrical interconnect, and an electric or hydronic heat section.
-The chassis contains the compressor, indoor and outdoor heat exchangers, vent and heat dampers, condenser fan/motor assembly, and controls.
+These instructions apply to a new Adirondack-Aire chassis designed to replace an existing Singer/McQuay/ Reminton EK Packaged Terminal Air Conditioner, (PTAC).
+The chassis is part of a complete system, which consists of the chassis, evaporator blower assembly with electric or hydronic heat section, control box, wall sleeve, outdoor louver and room cabinet.
+The chassis contains the compressor, indoor and outdoor heat exchangers, vent damper (optional), condenser fan/motor assembly, and controls.
 The Adirondack-Aire replacement chassis fits the existing wall sleeves and room cabinets without modification.
-Using Adirondack-Aire replacements eliminates the need for room and exterior wall renovation and is the solution that the property back in service quickly and at the lowest total cost.
+Using Adirondack-Aire replacements eliminates the need for room and exterior wall renovation and is the solution that puts the property back in service quickly and at the lowest total cost.